nmarsollier/viaduct/docs/content/docs/developers/field_classification/_index.md

 #### Private Visibility

-As of today, we don’t support the “private to tenant” visibility yet.
+As of today, we don’t support the “private to tenant module” visibility yet.
 We only support “private to Viaduct service”.
-So you still need to add `@scope(to: [“viaduct-private”])` to the private fields (as in [here](https://sourcegraph.a.musta.ch/airbnb/treehouse@456ddae601a0a54ba51755755bf5d5a8d5158dfd/-/blob/projects/viaduct/modules/data/example/schema/src/main/resources/graphql/data/example/ExampleBackingData.graphqls?L1)), to prevent them from being visible to Viaduct client services.
-We plan to support “private to tenant” visibility later when there is an actual use case.
+So you still need to add `@scope(to: [“viaduct-private”])` to the private fields, to prevent them from being visible to Viaduct client services.